what386/upstream-rs/docs/commands.md

 - `list` shows installed package metadata.
 - `changelog` shows release notes for installed packages.
 - `search` searches provider repositories for software discovery.
 Use filters like `--language Rust`, `--topic cli`, `--min-stars 100`, `--max-stars 50000`, `--pushed-after 2026-01-01`, `--include-forks`, and `--include-archived` to narrow results.
-- `find` searches provider repositories, opens an interactive picker, prompts for the package name with an inferred default, and installs the selected result.
+- `find` searches provider repositories with the same discovery filters as `search`, opens an interactive picker, prompts for the package name with an inferred default, and installs the selected result.
 Use `--name` to skip the prompt.
 - `probe` shows releases and candidate assets without installing.
 - `doctor` checks paths, symlinks, hooks, cached completions, desktop entries, and package metadata. `--fix` copies cached completions back into shell completion directories when they drift.